moinakg/pcompress/README.md

 one for the given chunk.
 Finally it supports 14 compression levels to allow for ultra compression modes in some algorithms.

+Pcompress also supports encryption via AES and uses Scrypt from Tarsnap for Password Based Key generation.

 NOTE: This utility is Not an archiver.
 It compresses only single files or
       datastreams.
 To archive use something else like tar, cpio or pax.